johnny261/2025-2-IoT/04_Development/README.md

 }
 ```

+## Embedded Operating System

+An *Embedded Operating System (EOS)* is a piece of firmware useful to manage multiple tasks inside a microcontroller.
+Some of the most used EOS's are: Embedded linux, Free Real-Time OS, TinyOS, ThreadX and mbedOS.

+We are going to explore a little bit of FreeRTOS, because is free, open and has been ported to a lot of plattforms (ESP32 included).

 ## Main References

 1. Lesson 2 **A deeper dive into IoT** ([link](https://github.com/microsoft/IoT-For-Beginners/blob/main/1-getting-started/lessons/2-deeper-dive/README.md)) from Microsoft’s **IoT for Beginners** course [[link](https://github.com/microsoft/IoT-For-Beginners)]